John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

 Mr. Hazel started his own full-time law practice in 1966, and, by the early 1970s, he had emerged as the most prominent zoning lawyer in Virginia.
 He represented Lerner, who built Tysons Corner Center and the Tysons II shopping, office and hotel complex.

-Around this time, the Fairfax County government was rocked by a series of zoning scandals.
+Around this time, the Fairfax County government was rocked by zoning scandals.
 Bribes had become a way of doing business in many quarters before federal and state authorities cleaned house.

 One of those charged was a state senator and political boss named Andrew W. Clarke, who hired Mr. Hazel to represent him.
 Mr. Hazel argued that his client should be excused from trial for poor health, a defense the commonwealth’s attorney derided as phony until Clarke died in 1968, shortly after the charges were dismissed.